-One of the benefits of remote work like teaching English online is that you can do it while living abroad or even if you’re traveling for a few month.
-Most of our teachers here at Teach and GO all have extensive experience teaching abroad and online.
+One of the benefits of remote work, like teaching English online, is that you can do it while living abroad or even if you’re traveling for a few months.
+Most teachers here at Teach and GO have extensive experience teaching abroad and online.

 So here are some tips to help you teach English online and travel abroad.
-In general, we suggest brand new ESL teachers take a job first then transition to the online space, but whatever process works best for you is fine.
+Generally, brand-new ESL teachers take a job first and then transition to the online space, but whatever process works best for you is fine.

 1 – Slow Travel by Getting an Apartment

-If you’re taking a one or two week trip then you simple teach from your hotel room.
-But if you’re wanting to do something a bit more long term I would strongly suggest getting an apartment and making a foreign country your home base.
+If you’re taking a one or two-week trip, you teach from your hotel room.
+But if you want to do something more long-term, I suggest getting an apartment and making a foreign country your home base.

-The reason for this is that it is much easier to travel to places like Thailand, Bali or Japan if you’re already based in a country like Vietnam.
-Being located in asia makes life a lot easier for online teachers for two reasons:
+This is because it is much easier to travel to places like Thailand, Bali, or Japan if you’re already based in a country like Vietnam.
+Being located in Asia makes life a lot easier for online teachers for two reasons: